-It will provide a pleasant workplace for staff to perform their functions, with a new boardroom that will be a welcome relief for Management Committee meetings.
+It provides a pleasant workplace for staff to perform their functions, with a fully appointed boardroom that will be a welcome relief for Management Committee meetings.

-For the Land Council to articulate and express the needs, objectives, and traditional decision-making techniques of the traditional owners, its principle form of communication will be by direct personal communication.
+For the Land Council to articulate and express the needs, objectives, and traditional decision-making techniques of the traditional owners, its principal form of communication will be by direct personal communication.